Heavy Gunfire at Kisumu Equity Branch as Cops Foil Robbery

 — The African Voice (@teddyeugene) November 23, 2021

+It is reported that the the thugs lobbed teargas into the bank causing fear among the customers and staff.

+Fire fighters were also at the scene to help neutralise the situation.

-The thugs who were holed up inside the bank for the better of the midmorning were later captured and whisked away by police.
+The thugs who were holed up inside the bank for about an hour were not captured, in spite of the stand-off.

+The operation was called off on Tuesday afternoon, with Nyanza Regional coordinator Magu Mutindika saying those rounded up including bank staff were being grilled.

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu